Yuri Lodygin: Panathinaikos

 On 4 June 2022, he signed a two-year deal with Panathinaikos.
 On 15 December 2022 he made his debut with the new club against Volos in Greek Cup.

 International career

 Lodygin represented Greece internationally at youth level, obtaining three caps with the U21 side between 2010 and 2012.
 He was called up to the Greece senior squad in May 2013.
 He was called up again in August 2013, but he refused to report.
 He was called up by Fabio Capello to the Russian squad for the first time on 4 October 2013 for the team's 2014 FIFA World Cup qualification matches against Luxembourg and Azerbaijan.
 He made his debut for Russia on 19 November 2013 in a friendly against South Korea.
 On 2 June 2014, he was included in Russia's 2014 FIFA World Cup squad.
 Igor Akinfeev played in goal for all of their matches in a group stage exit.
 He was also included in Russia's Euro 2016 squad.
+After an eight-year break, Lodygin was called up to the national team once again for friendlies in March 2024.